A New Psychology of Women

 About the Author:

 Hilary Lips was born in Canada and completed her undergraduate work at the University of Windsor.
 After earning her doctorate at Northwestern University, she taught at the University of Winnipeg for a number of years where she developed a course on the psychology of gender and helped to initiate the Women’s Studies program.
 She has been a visiting scholar at the University of Arizona’s Southwest Institute for Research on Women, the University of South Florida, The University of Costa Rica, and the Institute for Psychology of the Chinese Academy of Sciences.
 She is the author of a number of books and articles about the psychology of women and gender, including Women, Men, and Power (Mayfield, 1991), Sex and Gender: An Introduction, Sixth Edition (McGraw-Hill, 2008), and the reissue of A New Psychology Women, 3rd Edition (Waveland Press, 2010).
 She has also spent time in New Zealand as a recipient of a Distinguished American Scholar award from the New Zealand-U.S. Educational Foundation.
-A full professor, she now chairs the Psychology Department at Radford University, Virginia, where she is also the Director of the Center for Gender Studies.
+She taught for many years as a full professor at Radford University in Virginia, where she also served as chair of the Psychology Department and director of the Center for Gender Studies.
+She is now Emerita Professor and Research Faculty at Radford University.

 To order an examination copy, please click on and visit:

-Waveland Press for A New Psychology of Women: Gender, Ethnicity and Culture, 3rd Edition.
+Waveland Press: A New Psychology of Women: Gender, Ethnicity and Culture, 4th Edition.

 |Title & Cover Overview of Features & Author Table of Contents Chapter Contents Instructors' Manual|